Battle of Cannae

 As news of this defeat reached Rome, the city was gripped in panic.
 Authorities resorted to extraordinary measures, which included consulting the Sibylline Books, dispatching a delegation led by Quintus Fabius Pictor to consult the Delphic oracle in Greece, and burying four people alive as a sacrifice to their gods.
 To raise two new legions, the authorities lowered the draft age and enlisted criminals, debtors and even slaves.
 Despite the extreme loss of men and equipment, and a second massive defeat later that same year at Silva Litana, the Romans refused to surrender to Hannibal.
 His offer to ransom survivors was brusquely refused.
 The Romans fought for 14 more years until they achieved victory at the Battle of Zama.

-Although for most of the following decades the battle was seen solely as a major Roman disaster, by modern times Cannae acquired a mythic quality, and is often used as an example of the perfect defeat of an enemy army.

 Strategic background

 Shortly after the start of the Second Punic War, Hannibal crossed into Italy by traversing the Pyrenees and the Alps during the summer and early autumn of 218 BC.
 He quickly won major victories over the Romans at Trebia and at Lake Trasimene.
 After these losses, the Romans appointed Quintus Fabius Maximus Verrucosus as dictator to deal with the threat.

 Fabius used attrition warfare against Hannibal, cutting off his supply lines and avoiding pitched battles.
 These tactics proved unpopular with the Romans who, as they recovered from the shock of Hannibal's victories, began to question the wisdom of the Fabian strategy, which had given the Carthaginian army a chance to regroup.
 The majority of Romans were eager to see a quick conclusion to the war.
 It was feared that, if Hannibal continued plundering Italy unopposed, Rome's allies might defect to the Carthaginian side for self-preservation.

 Therefore, when Fabius came to the end of his term, the Senate did not renew his dictatorial powers and command was given to consuls Gnaeus Servilius Geminus and Marcus Atilius Regulus.
 In 216 BC, when elections resumed, Gaius Terentius Varro and Lucius Aemilius Paullus were elected as consuls, placed in command of a newly raised army of unprecedented size and directed to engage Hannibal.
 Polybius wrote:

 Estimates of Roman troop numbers

 Rome typically employed four legions each year, each consisting of 4,000 foot soldiers and 200 cavalry.
 Per contemporary Roman sources, for the first time ever the Senate introduced eight legions, each consisting of 5,000 foot soldiers and 300 cavalry, with allied troops numbering the same number of foot soldiers but 900 cavalry per legion—more than triple the legion numbers.
 Eight legions—some 40,000 Roman soldiers and an estimated 2,400 cavalry—formed the core of this massive new army.
 Livy quotes one source stating the Romans added only 10,000 men to their usual army.
-While no definitive number of Roman troops exists, all sources agree that the Carthaginians faced a considerably larger foe.